Hiroden lines and routes

 This is a list of lines and routes on the Hiroshima Electric Railway's railway and streetcar (tram) systems in and around Hiroshima, Japan.

 Lines

 Currently there are seven streetcar lines:

 Except for the Miyajima Line, they are called the "Inner City Line" and the fare is the same across all lines.

 Routes

-There are eight regular streetcar routes running on the lines shown above.
+There are eight regularly scheduled streetcar routes running on the lines shown above.
 These routes are usually identified by numbers.

+Route 0 services runs during the rush hour along the Ujina Line with short turns at Hiroden Honsha-Mae, or Niseseki-Byoin-Mae.
+Other service on route 0 includes private charters, special events, and all streetcars that are out of service and returning to Hiroden Honsha-Mae.